About Marine Mammals of Maine

 MMoME operates a unique triage and rehabilitation center for seals.
 At our facility we are able to provide short-term care for critical animals before they transition to rehabilitation, either at our facility or at an out of state partner as space allows.
 Each year MMoME strives to help more animals in need by adjusting our permitting and in 2022 we became the largest seal rehabilitation facility in the northeast United States.
 We can currently care for 10 harbor seal pups in triage and 15 harbor seal pups in rehabilitation.

 MMoME’s work also heavily encompasses important research to learn about marine mammals, their habitats, and human impacts on their populations.

 As charismatic species and sentinels of ocean health, marine mammals represent an effective avenue to garner public attention for conservation, and cultivate environmental stewardship for Maine’s coast.

-Our mission further includes extensive education and outreach to Maine’s youth, coastal communities and tourists.
-Promoting marine conservation and inspiring marine stewardship is a growing pillar of our work.
+Our mission further includes extensive education and outreach to Maine’s youth, coastal communities, and tourists.
+Promoting marine conservation and inspiring marine stewardship is a critical component of our work.

 MMoME’s broad scope of critical work is almost entirely supported by private donations.
 Animal response, data collection, and education are all funded in large part by donations from caring individuals like you.